 Tasting the sparkling wine paired with the sorbet.
-The sparkling was a bit sweeter than I was expecting, but Cassandra explained that her customers always ask for a sweet sparkling wine so this is truly in response to her guest’s requests.
+The sparkling was a bit sweeter than I was expecting; however, Cassandra explained that customers always ask for a sweet sparkling wine.
+So, she was really just responding to her guest’s requests.

 Enjoying a barrel tasting before we concluded our visit at one of the amazing Lodi Wineries.